rust-gamedev/arewegameyet/README.md

 ## Contribute

 Arewegameyet? uses [semantic-ui](https://semantic-ui.com/), and [zola](https://github.com/getzola/zola), the Rust static site generator.
+The site currently builds with Zola 0.15.3.
 To get started with adding your own project, you can do the following:

 1. Navigate to whichever folder in `/content` best fits your project.
 2. Edit that folder's `data.toml` file in any plain text editor or straight